 For a medical negligence claim in England and Wales, compensation will typically include general and special damages.
 In Scotland, the compensation will usually include solatium, past wage loss and services.

-- While the definitions are different, the compensation components are effectively the same
+- While the definitions are different, the medical negligence claims process is effectively the same.

 What about medical negligence claims in Northern Ireland?

 There are minor differences between England and Wales and Northern Ireland for medical negligence claims.

 - The Four Ds of duty, dereliction, direct cause and damages used in England and Wales are all defined by the two terms ‘fault' and ‘causation (avoidable harm)'.
 Practically, this means the burden of proof is the same.